-Criteria for exclusion ting dose has been given less s than 6 months before an (continued) exposure event No supply issue with MVA-BN Supply issue with MVA- BN Clade I category 1 (low risk) exposure Vaccination not indicated Vaccination not indicated Clade I category 2 (medium risk) exposure Vaccinate if inclusion criteria met Vaccination not indicated Clade I category 3 (high risk) exposure Vaccinate if inclusion criteria met Vaccinate if inclusion criteria met Clade II category 1 (low risk) exposure Vaccination not indicated Vaccination not indicated Clade II category 2 (medium risk) exposure Vaccination not indicated Vaccination not indicated Clade II category 3 (high risk) exposure Vaccinate if inclusion criteria met Vaccinate if inclusion criteria met f interventions based on Cla risk (also refer to Chapter 2 Ince) Cautions including any relevant action to be taken • ent of anaphylaxis should be the Green Book and advice i after vaccination with N dermatitis develop more local /IVA-BN vaccine.
-See identific ion for more information. ry of developing keloid scarrir N in preference to a fractional especially in adolescer This can be accompan visual disturbance, par occur following, or even befonts as a psychogenic respons ied by several neurological si aesthesia and tonic-clonic limit t procedures are in place to a e to the needle injection. gns such as transient b movements during administration, but indi whilst receiving any ve premises.
-However, a uirement for observation follo viduals should be observed for rbal post vaccination informat s fainting can occur following BN should be advised to not d or any immediate reactions tion and exiting the vaccination, all those subjects.
+Criteria for exclusion where their completing dose has been given less than 6 months before an (continued) exposure event No supply issue with MVA-BN Supply issue with MVA- BN Clade I category 1 (low risk) exposure Vaccination not indicated Vaccination not indicated Clade I category 2 (medium risk) exposure Vaccinate if inclusion criteria met Vaccination not indicated Clade I category 3 (high risk) exposure Vaccinate if inclusion criteria met Vaccinate if inclusion criteria met Clade II category 1 (low risk) exposure Vaccination not indicated Vaccination not indicated Clade II category 2 (medium risk) exposure Vaccination not indicated Vaccination not indicated Clade II category 3 (high risk) exposure Vaccinate if inclusion criteria met Vaccinate if inclusion criteria met • f interventions based on Cla risk (also refer to Chapter 2 ince) • Cautions including any relevant action to be taken ent of anaphylaxis should be f the Green Book and advice i Individuals with atopic dermatitis develop more local and general symptoms after vaccination with MVA-BN vaccine.
+See identification and management of adverse reactions section for more information.
+Individuals with a history of developing keloid scarring may be offered a 0.5ml SC/IM dose of MVA-BN in preference to a fractional dose intradermally. especially in adolescer This can be accompan visual disturbance, par occur following, or even befonts as a psychogenic respons ied by several neurological si aesthesia and tonic-clonic limit t procedures are in place to a e to the needle injection. gns such as transient b movements during administration, but indi whilst receiving any ve premises.
+However, a uirement for observation follo viduals should be observed for rbal post vaccination informat s fainting can occur following 3N should be advised to not d or any immediate reactions ion and exiting the vaccination, all those subjects.
 Vaccination s recommendations.
-How the vaccine could be reduce should proceed in accordance wever, re-immunisation may r s appropriate (see Chapter 2 9 with the national need to be considered.
-Pregnancy (continued over page) studies (3 studies in fe abnormalities.
-Use of M pregnancies without le non-replicating vaccine not formally been evaluated male rats) identified no vaccir MVA-BN in pregnant women i ading to any adverse events o e, there is no theoretical reaso verse events profile would be ne related fetal s limited to less than 300 on pregnancy.
-As it is a on for concerns in
+How f the vaccine could be reduced should proceed in accordance wever, re-immunisation may r s appropriate (see Chapter 29 with the national need to be considered.
+Pregnancy studies (3 studies in fe abnormalities.
+Use of M pregnancies without le not formally been evaluated male rats) identified no vaccir MVA-BN in pregnant women i ading to any adverse events o ne related fetal s limited to less than 300 on pregnancy.
+As it is a (continued over page) e, there is no theoretical reaso Expiry: 30 April 2027 Page on for concerns in e 13 of 27